superRaytin/image-to-slices/README.md

 Options:

--h, --help                            output usage information -v, --version                         output the version number -s, --source <source file>            the path where the source image file -x --lineX <x1,x2,...>                reference lines of the X axis -y --lineY <y1,y2,...>                reference lines of the Y axis -m --middleBoundaryMode <true|false>  enable middle boundary mode.
-Default is false -o --output <output directory>        the directory where the image slices will be saved.
+-h, --help                             output usage information -v, --version                          output the version number -s, --source <source file>             the path where the source image file -x, --lineX <x1,x2,...>                reference lines of the X axis -y, --lineY <y1,y2,...>                reference lines of the Y axis -m, --middleBoundaryMode <true|false>  enable middle boundary mode.
+Default is false -o, --output <output directory>        the directory where the image slices will be saved.
 Default is the current working directory of the process
 ```

 Below is an example: